harrietrs/cross-gov-ai-testing-framework/index.md

 Focus:

-Most software systems will undergo an Operational Acceptance Test (OAT) phase that determines its suitability to be deployed on to a production environment.
-This testing focuses on the operational readiness of the system.
-The generic principles of OAT testing also apply in the context of deploying AI systems.
-This implies that procedures in place for Alerting & Incident Response, Failover & Redundancy, User access & permission management, Audit trail logging etc are tested for and assured.
-When managing this phase of testing for AI systems, it will be prudent to also consider aspects like Human Oversight & Override capability, Safe shutdown & Kill switch, Reversal & Undo mechanism, Continous Model Perfomance monitoring etc.
+Before deployment, AI systems should pass an Operational Acceptance Test (OAT) to confirm they are ready for a production environment.
+This stage assesses whether the system has the safeguards, processes, and resilience needed for safe and reliable operation at scale.

+Traditional OAT covers areas like alerting and incident response, failover and redundancy, user access and permission management, and audit logging.
+For AI systems, additional considerations are critical:

+- Human oversight and override capabilities (e.g., ability for an operator to intervene).
+- Safe shutdown and kill switches to prevent uncontrolled behaviour.
+- Reversal and undo mechanisms for decisions.
+- Continuous monitoring of model performance to detect drift or degradation.

 Example Outputs/Metrics:

-Is data collected and presented in a way that some of the relevant metrics below can be caluclate

 - Existence of Manual override interfaces (e.g., admin dashboards).
 Ability to measure Override Rate (%) shows percentage of AI decisions overridden by human operators.
 High rates may indicate trust issues or model performance problems.